Hammad-sajid/WEB-DEV/README.md

 # WEB-DEV
-This repository is  practice of basics of website development and some projects as well.
+This repository is  practice of basics of website development such as HTML, CSS and JS.